-Research findings on the decision to become a teacher addressed in Der Spiegel
+Research Findings on the Decision to Become a Teacher Addressed by Der Spiegel News Magazine

 A research team around Adam Ayaita from the Chair of HRM and Personnel Economics looked into the question of what motivates people to choose teaching as a profession.
 To answer this question, they drew on data from the National Educational Panel of the Leibniz Institute for Educational Progress in Bamberg and analyzed the survey of 3,600 ninth-graders, 487 of whom decided to study teaching.